 Feng Shui expert, Priya Sher, shares how to position your furniture to create the most productive workspace.
 She said: “Avoid the sofa, as this provides a space that can energetically separate your living and working life.
 Position your desk so that the back of your chair has the support of a solid wall.

-“It’s also a good idea to avoid sitting with your back to the window or open shelves.
-According to Feng Shui, open shelves act as arrows in your back and a window in your back can make you feel unsupported.”
+“Avoid sitting with your back to the window or open shelves is also a good idea.
+According to Feng Shui, open shelves act as arrows in your back, and a window in your back can make you feel unsupported.”

 Other things to consider include the amount of clutter around you.
 “Avoid placing work files and paperwork on the floor as it signifies a deterioration of your business/career.”